Alignment Report

 D6Prepare Enabling RolesComplete

-Trains the people who will train others.
-Leaders, staff, and managers develop AI fluency alongside their teams.
+Leaders develop AI fluency alongside their teams.

 Complete.